yusangeng/runtime-import/README.md

 - crossOrigin: value of attribute `crossorigin` of script tags created internally.
 - umd: Whether UMD mode is enabled.

+Note:

+- The default value of the field `crossOrigin` of importComponent's options is `true`.
+It sets the attribute `crossorigin` of `<script>` elements created by importComponent to `"anonymous"`.
+If you don't want the attribute `"crossorigin"` to be setted, please make sure that the field `crossOrigin` of importComponent's options setted to `""`.

 ```js
 import { importComponent } from 'runtime-import'